A community of writers, thinkers and do-ers.

-Strong, nurturing, one-on-one relationships with expert faculty encourage a professional approach to writing and literary analysis.
+Strong, nurturing, one-on-one relationships with expert faculty encourage a professional approach to writing and literary analysis, as well as an individual exploration of personal and community identity.
 An English degree from Concordia can lead to careers in teaching, writing, publishing, media, law, public relations, and other professions.

 - The Richard Paul & Jane Roe Shakespeare Authorship Research Centre exposes students to international conferences and seminars